kktse/kktse.github.io/_posts/2018-02-08-champcar-2018-road-atlanta.markdown

 ![Race Position]({{ site.url }}/assets/images/2018-02-08/median_average_lap_time_everyone.svg)

-Best lap time does not appear to be an indicator of placing or or best lap time.
-It is an early reminder how important consistency, not raw performance, can be in endurance racing.
+Best lap time does not appear to be an indicator of placing or best lap time.
+It is an early reminder how of important consistency, not raw performance, can be in endurance racing.

 # Box Plot
 The box plot is another way of understanding how each team performed relative